fluorohead/nncg/README.md

 > hash sequence, only Latin and special characters, max.
 128 characters

 ***Separator***
-> serves to divide variables into logical blocks and internal comments
+> serves to divide variables into logical blocks and for internal comments

 Capital and small letters in types do not play a role.
 For example, the following names are identical: ***Domname***, ***dOMName***, ***DomName***, etc.